-The payment holiday for all these loans expired on 31 December 2020 and their performance since the end of the moratorium is encouraging. $\leq$ 3.8 billion of the performing loans had an instalment due by 19 March 2021, and 96% of those resumed payments.
-Of the remaining $\leq$ 2.1 billion loans under the moratorium $\leq$ 0.3 billion of performing loans have an instalment due between 19 March 2021 and end of March 2021, $\leq$ 0.9 billion of performing loans in the second quarter of 2021 and $\leq$ 0.3 billion of performing loans in the second quarter of 2021 and $\leq$ 0.3 billion of performing loans in the second half of 2021.
-Gross loans of $\leq$ 0.3 billion relate to NPEs as at the start of the moratorium that were eligible and participated in the payment deferred scheme.
-The remaining $\leq$ 0.3 billion relate to overdraft facilities and current accounts with no instalment.
+The payment holiday for all these loans expired on 31 December 2020 and their performance since the end of the moratorium is encouraging. €3.8 billion of the performing loans had an instalment due by 19 March 2021, and 96% of those resumed payments.
+Of the remaining €2.1 billion loans under the moratorium €0.3 billion of performing loans have an instalment due between 19 March 2021 and end of March 2021, €0.9 billion of performing loans in the second quarter of 2021 and €0.3 billion of performing loans in the second half of 2021.
+Gross loans of €0.3 billion relate to NPEs as at the start of the moratorium that were eligible and participated in the payment deferred scheme.
+The remaining €0.3 billion relate to overdraft facilities and current accounts with no instalment.

-Gross loans to private individuals under payment deferrals that expired on 31 December 2020, totalled $\in 2.1$ billion of which $\in 1.9$ billion related to performing loans.
+Gross loans to private individuals under payment deferrals that expired on 31 December 2020, totalled €2.1 billion of which €1.9 billion related to performing loans.
 93% of those performing loans had an instalment due by 19 March 2021, and 93% of those resumed payments.
-Similarly, gross loans to businesses under payment deferrals that expired on 31 December 2020, totalled $\in 3.8$ billion of which $\in 3.4$ billion related to performing loans had an instalment due by 19 March 2021, and 93% of those performing loans had an instalment due by 19 March 2021, and 98% of those resumed payments.
+Similarly, gross loans to businesses under payment deferrals that expired on 31 December 2020, totalled €3.8 billion of which €3.4 billion related to performing loans.
+59% of those performing loans had an instalment due by 19 March 2021, and 98% of those resumed payments.

 At the same time reclassifications of approximately €260 million of loans to private individuals and approximately €450 million of loans to businesses under payment deferrals were moved from Stage 1 to Stage 2 in the year ended 31 December 2020, mainly due to the significant increase in credit risk resulting from the deterioration of the macro assumptions, and management overlays.
 Further details are provided in Note 5.2 'Calculation of expected credit losses'-'Overlays in the context of COVID-19' in the Consolidated Financial Statements.
-BOC PCL will continue to monitor this portfolio closely, to ensure that problematic areas are identified at an early stage, and appropriate solutions are provided to viable customers.
+The Company will continue to monitor this portfolio closely, to ensure that problematic areas are identified at an early stage, and appropriate solutions are provided to viable customers.
 To that end, it has enhanced its monitoring process to include transactional analysis to establish funds availability to meet upcoming instalments and performance of daily monitoring of arrears and excesses, as well as NPEs inflows and outflows.

-Overall, regarding the economic effects of COVID-19, the impact of IFRS 9 Forward Looking Information (FLI) driven by the deterioration of the macroeconomic outlook, resulted in a $\in$ 54 million charge included in loan credit losses for the year ended 31 December 2020.
+Overall, regarding the economic effects of COVID-19, the impact of IFRS 9 Forward Looking Information (FLI) driven by the deterioration of the macroeconomic outlook, resulted in a €54 million charge included in loan credit losses for the year ended 31 December 2020.
 The loan credit losses charge (cost of risk) for 2020 accounted for 1.18% of gross loans, of which 43 bps reflect the deterioration of the macroeconomic outlook for the year ended 31 December 2020 (compared to a loan credit losses charge of 1.12% for 2019).